-- Work Zone I would extend from the southern project limits to Madison Street.
-Work in this zone would include construction of the new Alaskan Way, the Promenade, the S. Main and S. Washington Street improvements, Columbia Street improvements, and replacement of the Marion Street pedestrian bridge. - Work Zone II would extend from the Madison Street intersection to Pike Street, and would include construction of the new Alaskan Way, the Promenade, Seneca Street, and the Union Street Pedestrian Connection. - Work Zone III would extend from Pike Street northward to the end of the bridge over the BNSF rail line, about a block south of Lenora Street.
-This zone would include construction of the new Alaskan Way as it climbs from Pike Street to Pine Street, the Promenade, the Pine Street extension to the west, Buildings B and C, the Overlook Walk lid, and the portion of Elliott Way from Pine Street over the BNSF rail line on a new bridge. - Work Zone IV would extend from the end of the bridge over the BNSF rail line to the northern project limits.
+- Work Zone III would extend from Pike Street northward to the end of the bridge over the BNSF rail line, about a block south of Lenora Street.
+This zone would include construction of the new Alaskan Way as it climbs from Pike Street to Pine Street; the Promenade; the Pine Street extension to the west; Building B; the Overlook Walk lid; and the portion of Elliott Way from Pine Street over the BNSF rail line on a new bridge. - Work Zone IV would extend from the end of the bridge over the BNSF rail line to the northern project limits.
 Work in this zone would include construction of Elliott Way from the north side of the BNSF rail line to where it intersects Elliott and Western Avenues.
-Work would also include reconstruction of the pedestrian bridge and overlook at the west end of Lenora Street and the Bell Street Park Extension.
+Work would also include reconstruction of the east end of the pedestrian bridge at Lenora Street, construction of the Bell Street Park Extension, and restriping Western Avenue up to Battery Street.

 The sequence of construction activities has not yet been finalized due to the dynamic nature of other projects in the area and because project design is not yet complete.
-The currently preferred construction sequence is to simultaneously begin building the portion of Elliott Way that crosses the BNSF rail line (in Work Zone III) and begin work at Columbia Street (in Work Zone I).
+The currently preferred construction sequence is to simultaneously begin building the portion of Elliott Way that crosses the BNSF rail line (in Work Zone III) and begin work to build the transit connections to Columbia Street (in Work Zone I).
 Construction would then generally proceed north from S. King Street in Work Zone I and north from where Elliott Way crosses the BNSF rail line in Work Zone IV.
 This construction sequence would allow early traffic connections between Western and Elliott Avenues and Alaskan Way via the new Elliott Way, as well as transit connections between Columbia Street and Alaskan Way.